A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Appendix: Formal Specification

 \textsuperscript{†} Predictions is not terminal in stacking strategies: the \texttt{stack} strategy reshapes out-of-fold predictions into a new DataFrame and passes it to a second \texttt{fit} call (the meta-learner).
 In the grammar's 8-primitive DAG, no primitive accepts Predictions directly as a typed input; the reshape is performed by the strategy orchestration, not a primitive.

-\textsuperscript{‡} \texttt{assessed} is specified as a boolean for clarity.
-The implementations use an integer counter (\texttt{\_assess\_count} in Python, \texttt{assess\_count} in R) with a \texttt{\textgreater{}\ 1} check on the model, plus a per-partition assessed flag in the provenance registry.
-Both checks must pass: the model must not have been assessed, and the test partition must not have been assessed by any model.
-The guard semantics enforce per-holdout: first call on a test partition succeeds, any subsequent call on the same partition raises.
+\textsuperscript{‡} The implementations additionally track \texttt{assessed} as an integer counter on the model (\texttt{\_assess\_count} in Python, \texttt{assess\_count} in R) for fast-path diagnostics.
+The structurally load-bearing enforcement is per-holdout: the provenance registry tracks which test partitions have been assessed, and the guard rejects any subsequent call on the same partition regardless of model identity.

-Two embedded types appear in the sort table above but are not primitive sorts:
+Two embedded types appear in the type table above but are not primitive types: